GoraNetwork/developer-quick-start/evm/README.md

 ./run_example off_chain
 ```

-This should compile, deploy and run the examples, providing detailed information
+This should compile, deploy and run the example, providing detailed information
 on the outcome.
 For further details, consider [Included Solidity examples](#included-solidity-examples)
 section above.
+You are welcome to modify the examples source code and try it
+repeating the step above.

 ## Composition of the development environment